Soda machine (home appliance): Advantages

 Depending on the size of the gas cartridge, a soda machine can produce up to 100 liters of carbonated water before the cartridge needs to be replaced.
 Compared to buying carbonated water in the store, this eliminates packaging and transportation costs, and also results in less waste and possible less use of storage space.
 Consumer Reports estimated that a SodaStream Fizzi would save a consumer $233 and 1,248 cans at the end of two years.

 Gas cartridges and compatible water bottles can be purchased in many super markets.
 The pressure resistant bottles can also be used to store the carbonated water.
 Some newer machines can also be used with glass bottles.
 Some newer PEN-bottles can also be machine washed.

 Flavoring

-Makers of soda machines also offers a selection of flavors which can be added after the water has been carbonated.
+Makers of soda machines also offer a selection of flavors which can be added after the water has been carbonated.
 Some of these are sugar free.
 Alternatively, normal squash can be used.
+The DrinkMate maker allows users to directly carbonate flavored beverages (such as Gatorade, juice, wine, and flat soda).